RobotsAndPencils/objective-c-style-guide/README.md

 Getters
 -------
 If the method returns an attribute of the receiver, name the method after the attribute.
-The use of "get" is unnecessary, unless one or more values are returned indirection.
+The use of "get" is unnecessary, unless one or more values are returned via indirection.

 Good: